B0WEN-HU/GSoC-19-Proposal/Proposal.md

 ### Background
 I never been involved in any open source projects before.
 But I am still interested in SDR, even though I chose IC design as my major.

 I have uploaded some of the code I have written.
-Check the links below.
+Check the links below{to be continued}
+.

 https://github.com/B0WEN-HU/Fractal_Multithreading_demo
-{to be continued}

 I am currently fluent in Chinese and English.